anyaevostinar/anyaevostinar.github.io/classes/208-f25/lab-mantis.md

 And then your password (don't worry that it looks like you aren't typing, just keep typing and hit enter).

 ### Running files
-You now run everything just like you would through VSCode's Terminal, yey!
+You now run everything just like you would through `fern`'s Terminal, yey!

 ### Editing files
 The tricky part is editing files.
 You can either explore using [Emacs](https://quickref.me/emacs.html) or [Vi](https://www.atmos.albany.edu/daes/atmclasses/atm350/vi_cheat_sheet.pdf) or you can download to your local computer, make changes, and then upload back to `mantis`.